Authorisation of Retail Butcher Shops Handling SRM

 All business operators along the food chain have responsibility regarding proper labelling and identification of food and by-products.
 It is the responsibility of the retail butcher to ensure that beef accepted complies with these regulations.

-If your supplier already has a system in place to ensure that the animal's age at slaughter is on the label, then a blue stripe on those under 30 months, and an indication of carcase age on accompanying documentation should be reasonably attainable.
+If your supplier already has a system in place to ensure that the animal's age at slaughter is on the label, then a red stripe on those over 30 months, and an indication of carcase age on accompanying documentation should be reasonably attainable.

 The invoices I receive use the term 'Heifer Beef' which I understand to mean animals under 30 months of age.
 Is that sufficient?